-- Ensuring all teaching is good or better thus ensuring that the quality of teaching experienced by all children is improved - Reducing class sizes for larger classes through the use of additional provision (Willows for Y5 and Y6) thus improving opportunities for effective teaching and accelerating progress - To allocate a Teaching Assistant to each class providing small group work focussed on overcoming gaps in learning including fluid same-day intervention and targeted intervention daily - 1-1 support - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations - Support payment for activities, educational visits and residential.
-Ensuring children have first-hand experiences to use in their learning in the classroom. - Behaviour support
+- Ensuring all teaching is good or better thus ensuring that the quality of teaching experienced by all children is improved - Reducing class sizes for larger classes through the use of additional provision (Willows for Y5 and Y6) thus improving opportunities for effective teaching and accelerating progress - To allocate a Teaching Assistant to each class providing small group work focussed on overcoming gaps in learning including fluid same-day intervention and targeted intervention daily - 1-1 support - Our 2 year old provision focuses on developing children's early language and interaction using the ShREC model from the EEF - An employed SALT teaching assistant 2 days a week to work with children either in receipt of therapy or those on waiting lists - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations - Support payment for activities, educational visits and residential.
+Ensuring children have first-hand experiences to use in their learning in the classroom.